drunkard/ceph-readable-doc/html/_sources/mgr/orchestrator_modules.rst.txt

 In this context, *orchestrator* refers to some external service that provides the ability to discover devices and create Ceph services.
-This includes external projects such as ceph-ansible, DeepSea, and Rook.
+This includes external projects such as Rook.

 An *orchestrator module* is a ceph-mgr module (:ref:`mgr-module-dev`) which implements common management operations using a particular